MicrosoftDocs/azure-media-services/media-services/latest/stream_subclip_media_how_to.md

 # How to subclip media

 You may want your viewers to play only a section of a video.
-There are a few ways to accomplish this:
+There are a couple ways to accomplish this:

 1. Use an asset filter.
-1. Submit subclipping jobs with the standard encoder on an output asset using REST or an SDK.
+1. Submit subclipping jobs with the standard encoder on an output asset using an SDK.

 ## Prerequisites